w3c/wai-presentations2all/content/index.md

 ref: /teach-advocate/accessible-presentations/   # Translators, do not change this
 layout: default

-description: This page helps make presentations, meetings, and training accessible to everyone in your potential audience, including people with disabilities and others.  # translate the description
+description: Helps make your presentations and meetings accessible to people with disabilities.
+Addresses in-person, remote, and hybrid events.  # translate the description

 footer: >   # Translate words below, including "Date:" and "Editor:" Translate the Working Group name.
 Leave the Working Group acronym in English.
 Do *not* change the dates in the footer below.
   <p><strong>Date:</strong> Updated 25 February 2021.
 First published May 2010. <a href="/teach-advocate/accessible-presentations/changelog/">Changelog</a>.</p>